 Grew up in suburb of Kansas City, Mo where I currently reside as a professional portrait photographer.
 I had never been to a festival or shot a concert for that matter when Music Festival Central (MFC) asked me if I would be interested in working for them.
 I hesitated then jumped in head first and after 3 years I have covered over 15 festivals and have even become an official photographer for Wakarusa on Mulberry Mountain and Arise in Loveland, Co.
 When I am not traveling this beautiful country taking pictures of everything in my path, I am a homebody who likes to play with my 3 dogs on our farm, play in my garden and go camping.
 My favorite bands are Rising Appalachia, Greensky Bluegrass, Fruition, Twiddle & STS9.
 My favorite festy foods are Fried Oreos, Spicy Pie & Asian Sensation!

-Founder of MFM and Co-Founder of MFC.
-Die-hard festival photographer, world traveler, animal lover and fanatic of live music.
+Founder of VIIIA and Co-Founder of Music Festival Central.
+Die-hard festival photographer, producer, world traveler, talent advocate, event curator, and fanatic of live music.

 After attending Columbia College Chicago with a concentration in cinematography and directing Garrick quickly gained real life on set experience.
 After years of working from assistant camera to camera operator and now gaining gigs as director of photography for national and web commercials, Garrick has had the great fortune to work on spots for MasterCard, Infinity, FireStone, Cheez-Its and more.
 Always looking to take on new challenges and grow both as a professional and an artist.
 Garrick takes on each projects with the mind state to create something innovative and from an engaging perspective.
 Garrick now owns his own production company Garrick Film and has a shooting Studio in Chicago, he works on location as a DP, director, camera operator and Ronin operator.
 Garrick also finds himself editing various projects along the way.